Pačetin

 Pačetin (Пачетин, Pacsinta) is a village in the municipality of Trpinja, Vukovar-Syrmia County in the easternmost part of Croatia.
 At the time of the 2011 Census the population of the village was 541.
 Village lies north of the Vuka River and west of the M601 railway.
 Its major landmark is the Church of St. Nicholas from the 18th century.
-County road Ž4111 passing through the villages of Pačetin, Bobota and Vera connect all three villages with D2 road and D55 road.
+County road Ž4111 passing through the villages of Pačetin, Bobota and Vera connects all three villages with D2 road and D55 road.
 Pačetin is 28.6 km southeast of Osijek, the economic and cultural centre of Slavonia and 17.2 km from the Osijek Airport.
 County seat Vukovar is 17.3 km east of Pačetin.

 Geography

 Absolute altitudes of the village is 87 meters above the sea level.
 Pačetin is located two kilometers away from the Vuka River.

 History

 First information about Pačetin come from the 1275.
-At the place of present day village during the Middle Ages there were three villages with three churches.
+At the place of present-day village during the Middle Ages there were three villages with three churches.
 Louis I of Hungary permitted weekly trade fairs in Pačetin.
 In 1498 Pačetin gained town status and the medieval Vukovar County Assembly were held in it.
 After the Ottoman–Hungarian wars and Ottoman conquest of Hungary Pačetin population decreased.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1725.
 After the withdrawal of the Ottoman Empire after the Treaty of Karlowitz of 1666, Pačetin was settled by Serbs mainly from Mačva, eastern Bosnia and Montenegro, and at the beginning of the 18th century, there were over 40 Serbian houses.
 A century later there were twice as many houses and inhabitants, and at the peak in 1905 there were 1109 inhabitants in Pačetin, of which 1066 were Serbs.
 From 27 December 1920 (when they arrived in Vukovar) soldiers and families of the White Russian émigrés who were followers of Pyotr Wrangel settled in Bobota, Pačetin, Bršadin, Trpinja and Vera.

 On 20 December 1993 the village was blocked by protest of the 40th brigade of the 11th corpus of the Army of the Republic of Serbian Krajina.
 They requested a pay rise and improved status for soldiers.